Alex-Vickery/The-role-of-own-group-density-local-social-norms-for-ethnic-marital-sorting-Evidence-from-the-UK/README.md

 ```
 ### IMPORTANT – `masterfile.do` must be executed before executing any other `.do` file

+`Masterfile.do`

+This `.do` file is the main script for cleaning the data and creating marriage matrices that will be exported to Matlab for the model estimation.

+We recommend that the user creates additional directories that correspond to the Global variables defined in lines 30-37 of the `.do` file `Masterfile.do` before proceeding.

+Section 0 of the `.do` file is for programme definitions.

+These are programmes that will be subsequently executed on each survey wave in order to clean the data.

+Section 1 applies the pre-defined programmes to each survey wave, keeping only the relevant variables and then saves each cleaned wave as a temporary dataset.

+In order for this to execute it is required to have the qualification and ethnicity merge files stored in the correct directory.
+Specifically, all qualifications files (provided) need to be stored in a folder `qualpath` and the ethnicity merge file `eth01q1.dta` needs to be stored in the `tempdata` folder.
+The merge files are user created according to LFS mapping documents; we require the use of the merge `.dta` files in order to create a consistent definition of qualifications across all survey waves.

+Section 2 loops over survey waves creating a dataset of men that is subsequently merged with a created dataset of potential female partners.
+It also creates a dataset of women that is subsequently merged with a dataset of potential male partners.
+Section 2 concludes by appending the male and female datasets together into a single ‘matched’ dataset for each survey wave.

+Section 3 appends the matched datasets for each survey wave together into a single dataset.

+Sections 4 and 5 inspect and clean the data respectively.

+Section 6 uses the cleaned data to create matrices, by region, that are exported as `.txt` files  to be used in matlab for the model estimation.
+Specifically, the `.do` file creates matrices for:
+- Population distribution over ethnicity and education, by gender – `Qualpreregr.txt`
+- Population counts by ethnicity, education, and gender – `cnt_preregr.txt`
+- Male marriage rates by ethnicity and education – `M_prer.txt`
+- Female marriage rates by ethnicity and education – `F_prer.txt`
+- Male and female singles rates – `s_mr.txt`, `s_fr.txt`
+- Male and female marriage rates to partners born outside of the UK – `o_mr.txt`, `o_fr.txt`

+**Table 1:** The population counts shown in Table 1 are created in 1882-1910 of `Masterfile.do`.

+**Figure 1:** The data used in Figure 1 is generated at this stage by summarising the ethnicity
+dummies by region. (eth and govtof respectively in the cleaned data).

 ## License
 The content of this repository are licensed under the terms of the MIT License.